How to Spend 3 Days in Venice

 Or, if you can’t help but take a gondola ride, now is the time to go.
 But be wary of price gouging.
 I’m still yet to take a gondola and I don’t regret it (and my wallet probably thanks me).

 Head back through Piazza San Marco, towards Trattoria Al Gazzettino.
 It’s reasonably priced, great atmosphere, and who can say no to a few complimentary drinks?

 Spend the morning leisurely wondering along the Canale de San Marco.
 Start at Piazzo San Marco, walking down the Riva degli Schiavoni.
 When I was last there, Matt and I grabbed an early lunch to go and a quiet bench in Giardini Reali.
 It was a rare moment on our trip to truly relax.

 A little village lined with candy-coloured houses, perfect for some Instagram-ready shots (#nofilter).
 Take the boat back to Venice around sunset for some romantic views along the water.
 Grab dinner while you are there, stopping by Al Gatto Nero Da Ruggero.

 Boats to Burano depart from the San Zaccaria stop (near St. Mark’s), taking about 45 minutes, and leaves once an hour, though check the timetables, there was a strike on when we went and it was a bit confusing!

 No matter how long you stay, or how you pass the hours in this enchanting city, it is sure to stay with you long after.
-Apart from my home in London, I’ve been here the most out of any European city, and after my three visits, I still look forward to returning again.
+Apart from my home in London, I’ve been to Venice the most out of any European city.
+After my three visits, I still look forward to returning again.